Tony Magan: Biography

 At the 1950 Sinn Féin Ardfheis, Magan was elected honorary joint secretary of the party.
 Coogan recounts that Magan's Sinn Féin submitted key political and economic policies for review by friendly clergy, "to ensure that they contained nothing contrary to Catholic teaching".
 In May 1951, the IRA leadership established a Military Council to draft an overall plan for the Republican Movement as a whole.
 Its members were Magan (as Chief of Staff), Tomás Mac Curtáin (as chairman of the Army Council), Pádraig Mac Lógáin (as president of Sinn Féin and chairman of the IRA Army Executive), a former British army officer with World War II experience service who was an expert on guerrilla warfare, and one other person.

 In 1953, Magan played a role in organising and carrying out the Felstead arms raid on July 25, 1953.
-This was a IRA arms raid on the Officers Training Corps School at Felstead in County Essex.
+This was an IRA arms raid on the Officers Training Corps School at Felstead in County Essex.
 In that raid, the IRA netted over 108 rifles, ten Bren and eight Stem guns, two mortars and dummy mortar bombs.
 Unlike Seán Mac Stiofáin, Cathal Goulding, and Manus Canning, later jailed for the raid, Magan evaded arrest and managed to return safely to Ireland.

 Magan was chief of staff at the commencement of the IRA's Border Campaign, codenamed Operation Harvest, which began on 11 December 1956.

 He resigned from the Republican Movement in 1962 in a dispute over the relationship between the IRA and Sinn Féin.

 Magan, who lived at 45 Lower Dodder Road in Rathfarnham, Dublin, subsequently worked as a taxi driver.
 He died on 4 July 1981 at Meath Hospital.
 On 8 July 1981 he was buried in Mount Jerome Cemetery, Dublin.
 A lifelong bachelor, he was survived by his sisters, nieces and nephews.